willow-carroll-polzin/EDUSAT/README.md

 ## Installation and setup:
 To set up this project:
+1. Clone the git repository.
+Tutorial for basic git functions found [here](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone).
-1. Install nodejs:
+2. Install nodejs:
     - [Windows or Mac OS X](https://nodejs.org/en/download/)
     - [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)
-2. Install yarn.
+3. Install yarn.
 It is the prefered package manager, and can be installed via nodejs's npm.
 We use classic yarn (v1), but other versions should be compatible.
     - [All Operating Systems](https://classic.yarnpkg.com/en/docs/install/#windows-stable)
-3. Run the EDUSAT.bat file.
+4. Run the EDUSAT.bat file.
 Two new command prompt windows will open up, as well as a webpage in your browser at *localhost:8085*.
 An EDUSAT.sh file for Linux based systems is being created, but has not been added to the git repository yet.
-4. *NOTE*: If you close the command prompt windows, the GUI will no longer work.
+5. *NOTE*: If you close the command prompt windows, the GUI will no longer work.
 Keep them open.

 EDUSAT's telemtry is viualized in a Web interface powered by Typescipt and Nodejs.
 Nodejs allows for Javascript and Typescript to be excuted outside of a browser, in this case it is neccesary as it allows for direct acces to the serial port to commuincate with the microcontroller gathering the telemetry.

 ### Contributing to this project
-[ADD info on how to edit the code, e.g. how to use yarn and react]
+To make any changes to this project, knowledge of the software and libraries used to develop it will be required.
+Edits to the overall look of the code can be made by modifying the *index.html* and *style.css* files.

+Edits to the look of specific features of the UI can be made by altering snippets of code contained within `<React.Fragment></React.Fragment>` braces found in the App.tsx file (EDUSAT>EDUSAT_App>webpage>src>App.tsx).

+If any additional library dependencies are required, they can be added to the *package.json* manually, or with yarn by running the following command in the EDUSAT>EDUSAT_App>webpage folder:
+``yarn add DEPENDENCY_NAME``

+For more information about React (if you would like to use React to add more features), follow this [link](https://reactjs.org/).

 [ADD info on how to use EasyEDA]